 Ever get that text message out of the blue?
 You know: “Hey, I’m at Best Buy right now.
 What do you think of this Acer laptop versus this Dell laptop?
 One says it has four cores, while the other has 8GB of RAM.
 Help!”

 Yes, it’s that time of the year when friends and family hit you up for computer-buying advice.
 Their kids are going off to college, and they need your all-knowing tech help right now.
-Because great computer knowledge comes with great responsibility, I always wade into the specs, and provide quick-take buying recommendations based on what I can discern from the configurations and prices.
+Because with great computer knowledge comes great responsibility, I always wade into the specs, and provide quick-take buying recommendations based on what I can discern from the configurations and prices.

 Amazon’s Top Five

 While last year’s buyers preferred a beefed up version of the Acer Aspire E 15 (which is No. 5 this year), consumers have voted for lower cost with this year’s $349 Aspire.
 This year’s top seller gives you a dual-core, 7th-generation Intel Core i3-7100; 4GB of DDR4 RAM; a 1TB 5,400rpm hard drive; and a DVD burner.
 Other notable specs include the screen, which is pretty good for the price, with a 15.6-inch 1920x1080, or “full HD,” panel.

 A Core i3 might not sound as impressive as a Core i5, but the actual performance difference to the average consumer will likely be negligible.
 The Core i5 boasts a 700MHz advantage, or roughly 30 percent.
 In practical terms, the Core i3 might exhibit a step or two slower performance, but for general computing use, the average person usually can’t tell the difference.